Side effects of radiotherapy for mouth and oropharyngeal cancer

 Difficulty opening your mouth

 Radiotherapy can damage the nerve that controls the muscles that move our mouth.
 This problem is called trismus.
-Your doctor or nurse will give you exercises to help strengthen your muscles and to prevent this from becoming a long term problem.
+Your doctor, dentist, speech and language therapist, physiotherapist or nurse will give you exercises to help strengthen your muscles and to prevent this from becoming a long term problem.

 Taste changes

 Your food may taste different.
 Some people often describe having a metallic taste, but others may lose their taste completely.
-This usually gets better a few weeks after your treatment has finished.
+This can take a while to get better after your treatment has finished.
+Some people experience long term changes in their sense of taste.

 Tips: